-Each student is assigned to a tutor group with a Personal Tutor, who, wherever possible, also teaches him/her.
+Each student is assigned to a tutor group with a Personal Tutor.
 The Personal Tutor is often the first member of staff whom students approach for advice or guidance.
-It is the Personal Tutor who co-ordinates the progress reports which are sent out to parents and who draft references for students.
-Parents are invited to meet Personal Tutors shortly after the start of term to discuss any issues or concerns.
+It is the Personal Tutor who co-ordinates overall progress considering each subject within their study programme and draft references for students.

 Personal tutors monitor students’ wellbeing and development during their time at college.
 Students are expected to meet their tutor weekly for group tutorials.
 Group tutorials are designed to help students achieve academic success, address personal, social, health and safety issues and encourage their spiritual, moral, social and cultural development.
 In addition a large part of the tutorial programme is devoted to Careers and Higher Education information advice and guidance.
 Students will also meet their tutor regularly for one to one meetings to discuss their academic progress and achievement towards their personal goals and career aims.

 There is also a student achievement team who are available for students to drop in and see if they need help and support.